marlanamc/aurora/USER_GUIDE.md

 ### File Organization
 - Use Finder tags - Aurora reads them automatically
 - Files are organized by meaning, not just folders
-- Use Core Values to group related work
+- Use Focus Areas to group related work

 ### Performance
 - Aurora indexes files in the background